Beginning Writing: All About Me

-Students will be able to write a simple story about one topic.
+Students will be able to write a simple story about one topic with relevant details.

 - Tell the students that today, they can draw and color a picture about anything that makes them happy.

 - Give them time to brainstorm some topics.

 - Give them several ideas such as animals, toys, games, favorite food if they are stuck and can't think of anything.

 - Choose a topic of interest to you.